Kunstmaan/KunstmaanBundlesCMS/docs/bundles/media-bundle/cropping-media-objects.md

 width: minimum width of your cropbox
 height: minimum height of your cropbox
 name: name that is shown in cropping modal and needs to be used in your twig template
-lockRatio: if the cropping box needs to respect the aspect ratio of your width and height at all times.
+lock_ratio: if the cropping box needs to respect the aspect ratio of your width and height at all times.
 Is Ignored when byFocusPoint is true
-byFocusPoint: if byFocusPoint is set to true the frontend won't display a cropping box but will allow the user to select a focus point and use the width/height configured to calculate what area is shown.
+by_focus_point: if by_focus_point is set to true the frontend won't display a cropping box but will allow the user to select a focus point and use the width/height configured to calculate what area is shown.
 ```

 You can then use it by telling your form admintype which group of viewports to use.